UK aid supports vulnerable people in Chad using millions of pounds recovered during corruption case - Chad

 Our dedicated staff are experts in their field, working tirelessly to recoup the ill-gotten gains of criminals and deliver justice for victims – wherever they may be.

-- The trial - Saleh v Director of the SFO - followed a number of previous appeals against the Property Freezing Order which can be found here.
+- the trial - Saleh v Director of the SFO – followed a number of previous appeals against the Property Freezing Order

 Media enquiries